reaganomicsFreeMason/iACRDBSM/README.md

 sqlHeavy supports multiple client transactions and queries over the network via reader-writer locks.

 sqlHeavy works by:
-  1.) recieving client command strings over network via TCP\n 2.) parse query/transaction command strings into an AST\n 3.) generate bytecode from this AST\n
+  1.) recieving client command strings over network via TCP 2.) parse query/transaction command strings into an AST 3.) generate bytecode from this AST
   4.) execute the bytecode via a virtual machine, which interacts with our simple table structured datastore to store and retrieve data.

 sqlHeavy was built by Carolina Ortega, Linda Gong, Charles Comiter, and Sanjit Kalapatapu.